vippsas/vipps-recurring-api/vipps-recurring-api.md

 description.
 The title of a charge is derived directly from `{agreement.ProductName}` whereas the description is set per charge, i.e.
 `{charge.description}`.
-For example, a charge on an agreement with product name *Premier League subscription* with description *October* would look like the following screenshot:
+For example, a charge on an agreement with product name "Premier League subscription" with description "October" would look like the following screenshot:

 ![Charge description example](images/charge_descriptions_example.png)

-When the charge is processed, the payment will show up in the users's payment history.
+When the charge is completed (the money has been moved), the payment will show up in the users's payment history.
 In the payment history a charge from Vipps recurring payment will have a description with follow format `{agreement.ProductName} - {charge.description}`.

 [`POST:/recurring/v2/agreements/{agreementId}/charges`](https://vippsas.github.io/vipps-recurring-api/#/Charge%20Endpoints/createCharge)